Future Forward

 Lan Ye ‘98

-In addition to the critical thinking and communication skills students learn at Middlebury, the ability to synthesize complexity will be essential in any technical or non-technical role.
-Lan says to be curious about technology.
+In addition to the critical thinking and communication skills you learn at Middlebury, the ability to synthesize complexity will be essential in any technical or non-technical role.
+Lan reminds you to be curious about technology.
 The more you understand, the easier it will be to collaborate with others.
 Earn certifications that show you are keeping pace with today’s technical roles and requirements through Microsoft Certifications.
 You can also explore courses in Technology, Data Science, Computer Science, Business, and more on Coursera.

 Heidi Rehm ‘93

-In addition to taking classes in Biology and other fields related to medicine, students interested in Genomics medicine should take computational science courses, which are about the use of computers to solve science and engineering problems.
+In addition to taking classes in Biology and other fields related to medicine, if you are interested in Genomics medicine, you should take computational science courses, which are about the use of computers to solve science and engineering problems.
 Additionally, internships in laboratory or healthcare fields are ideal to get exposure to research or clinical genetic testing.
 Heidi says that having an enthusiasm for learning and letters of recommendation that show that energy will help you secure an internship.

 You can learn more about careers in medical genetics and genomics from the American College of Medical Genetics and Genomics.
 Check out fellowships and scholars programs with the National Human Genome Research Institute.